 Training & DevelopmentDeveloping the talents of employees with training and development programs.

 Competency ModelsTaking an inventory of the talents and skills required by the organization and building a depth of coverage in each area.

 Rewards & RecognitionRecognizing and rewarding high performance including elements such as awards, bonuses and promotions.

 BenefitsDesigning and delivering benefits.
-This is often heavily outsourced with people operations responsible for strategy, monitoring and partner management.Designing and delivering suitable working conditions.
+This is often heavily outsourced with people operations responsible for strategy, monitoring and partner management.working conditions.
 This includes job design, policy, processes, employment terms and environments.

 Employee EngagementEngaging employees to make everyone a part of an organization's current strategy, challenges, risks and change.
 In other words, people operations plays a role in preventing teams and individuals from becoming isolated from the rest of the organization.

 Employee SatisfactionMeasuring and seeking to improve employee satisfaction.
-For example, identifying policies, environments, tools and other factors that are making employees unhappy.The administrative processes of employing someone over the entire course of a career.
+For example, identifying policies, environments, tools and other factors that are making employees unhappy.the entire course of a career.
 This is often highly systematized and automated with important human touchpoints.
 For example, retirement benefits may be automatically calculated but a retirement party is an human act of respect for an individual.